 Texas risks summer blackouts with broiling 100-degree days

-Texas' record heat is putting the state's power grid to the test this summer.
+Texans held their breath Monday as more record heat put the state's power grid to the test.

-Driving the news: The Texas power grid operator is asking people to conserve electricity this week as temperatures hover above 100 degrees in most of the state's major cities.
+Driving the news: The Texas power grid operator asked people to conserve electricity this week as temperatures hover above 100 degrees in most of the state's major cities.

-What's happening: Forecasts from the Electric Reliability Council of Texas (ERCOT) have projected an energy demand that comes perilously close to the grid's power generation capacity.
+What's happening: ERCOT's forecasts projected an energy demand that came perilously close to the grid's power generation capacity.
 Monday's needs were projected to exceed the amount of energy generated by about 100 megawatts around 5pm, according to the Houston Chronicle.

 - One megawatt is enough electricity to power about 200 homes on a hot summer day.